MaxAquila/GW2Elfo/Account/Wallet.md

 * wallet

 ### About
-* Personal wallet with the amout of all your currencies
+* Personal wallet with the amout of all currencies